MicrochipTech/fpga-hls-examples/Training1/readme.md

     2.  *hls.log* has the Console output of the last SmartHLS command executed.

-    3.  *pipelining.hls.rpt* has pipeline scheduling information used by the Schedule Viewer.
+    3.  *pipelining.hls.rpt* has pipeline scheduling information used by Schedule viewer.

-    4.  *scheduling.hls.rpt* has scheduling information used by the Schedule Viewer.
+    4.  *scheduling.hls.rpt* has scheduling information used by the Schedule viewer.

     5.  *summary.hls.alpha\_blend\_smarthls.rpt* has a summary of the other reports as well as interface and RAM information.